netidx/netidx-book/src/administration/fault_tolerance.md

   but not fast enough.
 This could have multiple causes e.g. the subscriber is too slow, the publisher is too slow, or the link between them is too slow.
-Whatever the cause, the publisher can handle this condition by providing a timeout to it's `flush` function.
-This will cause any subscriber that can't consume the flushed batch within the specified timeout to be disconnected.
+Whatever the cause, the publisher can handle this condition by providing a timeout when committing an update batch.
+This causes any subscriber that can't consume that batch within the specified timeout to be disconnected.
 - Crash: Subscriber allows the library user to decide how to deal with a publisher crash.
 If the lower level `subscribe` function is used then on being disconnected unexpecetedly by the publisher all subscriptions are notified and marked as dead.
 The library user is free to retry.
-The library user could also use `durable_subscribe` which will dilligently keep trying to resubscribe, with linear backoff, until it is successful.
-Regardless of whether you retry manually or use `durable_subscribe` each retry will go through the entire process again, so it will eventually try all the publishers publishing a value, and it will pick up any new publishers that appear in the resolver server.
+The normal `subscribe` API creates a durable subscription which diligently keeps trying to resubscribe, with increasing randomized backoff, until it is successful.
+Regardless of whether you retry manually after `subscribe_nondurable` or use `subscribe`, each retry goes through the entire process again, so it will eventually try all the publishers publishing a value, and it will pick up any new publishers that appear in the resolver server.